davidmarkclements/Respondu/README.md

 ```

 The `doc` parameter is a DOM object (but not the actual DOM)
-We `done` paremeter is called as a function when processing is complete
+The `done` paremeter is called as a function when processing is complete
 (using the `done` callback function allows for any async stuff)

 As an example, here's how we could implement picture (already included):